qm-org/qualitymuncher/README.md

 # Quality Muncher

-This is a batch file designed to create very customizable low-quality videos.
-It's designed to be used as a "send to" file, or you can simply drag a video onto the batch file and it'll work.
+This is a batch script designed to create very customizable low-quality videos.
+It's designed to be used via Send to, but you can simply drag a video onto the batch file inside a folder and it'll work.\
 Please note that it's still in development, so please message me (Frost#5872) if you have any bugs, issues, questions, or suggestions, or join my discord server: https://discord.gg/9tRZ6C7tYz

 # Features
  - adding an audio file to the video